What is AI customer service? A practical guide

 Three real examples.
 Same underlying approach, different tools.

-A Dubai stem cell clinic was losing patient inquiries because their WhatsApp inbox was unmanned after 6pm.
+A stem cell clinic was losing patient inquiries because their WhatsApp inbox was unmanned after 6pm.
 We built a qualifier that read incoming WhatsApp messages, identified the inquiry type, asked five qualification questions in the patient's language, and routed qualified leads to the founder immediately.
 Within 60 days the clinic went from 4 direct bookings per month to 17.
 The referral platform they had been paying 30 percent commission to saw a 60 percent reduction in volume.
 Engagement cost: £10,500 for the quarter.
 Net saving: around £42,000.

-A London hospitality group with eight venues was losing reservations to 48-hour email response times.
+A hospitality group with eight venues was losing reservations to 48-hour email response times.
 We built a Gmail-side responder that read incoming reservation inquiries, checked availability against the booking system, drafted a reply in the group's tone, and surfaced it for the team member to approve in one click.
 Response time dropped from 38 hours to 12 minutes.
 Booking conversion went from 31 percent to 58 percent.

-A Manchester recruitment firm was running candidate communications across Salesforce, LinkedIn Recruiter, and three other tools.
+A recruitment firm was running candidate communications across Salesforce, LinkedIn Recruiter, and three other tools.
 Candidates fell through the gaps when their state drifted between systems.
 We built a sync layer that pulled candidate state into one source and triggered follow-up reminders when contacts went cold.
 In 90 days they recovered 22 stalled placements worth roughly £160k in fees.

 What are the benefits of AI customer service?